ristotoldsep/ristotoldsep/README.md

 ### 💻 Check Out My Portfolio Website ==> [Portfolio]

-🤓  I am looking for career opportunities mainly as a web/software developer, but would also like to intern in any tech related company to leverage my skills and improve my knowledge.
+🤓  Currently working full time as a web developer/designer, mainly focused on crafting intuitive and dynamic user experiences.
+In my free time, I'm giving my all to mastering React.js and MERN Stack, also doing other projects with PHP + MySql.

 😎 I am a team player.
 I am outgoing, dedicated and open-minded.
 I usually get across to people and adjust to changes quickly.
 I believe that a person should work on developing their professional skills and learning new things all the time.

-* Currently working as a freelance Wordpress Developer and developing a multi-vendor e-commerce site for a client.
-In my free time, I'm giving my all to mastering React.js and MERN Stack, also doing other projects with PHP + MySql.

 ---
 ### Connect with me: